pmvester/node-red-code-engine/DNS.md

 ![i016.png](/images/i016.png)

-Fill in the "Trigger URL" and select the "Actions" that have been create for your domain in the previous step.
+Fill in the "Trigger URL" and select the "Actions" that have been created for your domain in the previous step.
 Click "Save".

 ![i017.png](/images/i017.png)